mnori/emb0x/README.md

 docker-compose up --build
 ```

+you need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder

 i run my commands on windows with git bash

-you need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder
+if you use mac or linux, i am sure you can get it all working on that as well if you have managed to read this far ;)

 # useful addresses
 - visit http://localhost:5000/Upload when the docker containers look happy to try uploading a file.
 The upload system accepts compressed files containing multiple tracks, or individual audio files, any mainstream archive format and any audio format that is regularly used too.